Please check this page each week for updates and announcements.

 - Don’t clown around.
 The margin for error is smaller in the lab than in most other places.
 Visitors are not permitted in the lab.
 If the visit is essential, see them in the hall!

 You are expected to keep a current laboratory notebook.
+Read all guidelines provided in the lab manual (pages vii-viii).
 You are expected to record several classes of information in it:

 - It is your notebook, not ours.
 Use it to take notes of the pre-lab lectures.
 Leave room to edit or correct what you thought you saw or heard.
 This information will help you with the labs and lab reports.